 - Show evidence that you are able to provide an adequate education for your child.

-(carefully write a grammatically correct letter stating why you are able to provide a good education for your child)
+(Carefully write a grammatically correct letter stating why you are able to provide a good education for your child)

-The law requires a limited description of curriculum—just a list of subjects you plan to study during the coming year, e.g., history, science, math, language arts, music, etc. Your curriculum is not evaluated or approved by the superintendent; your description merely shows that a curriculum is in place.
+The law requires a limited description of curriculum—just a list of subjects you plan to study during the coming year. (e.g., history, science, math, language arts, music, etc.) Your curriculum is not evaluated or approved by the superintendent; your description merely shows that a curriculum is in place.

-If your initial “Notice of Intent” does not include this description of curriculum because you are making still making curriculum decisions, you have 30 days from the initial notice of starting to homeschool to complete the requirements and fully comply with the law.
+Perhaps your initial “Notice of Intent” does not include this description of curriculum because you are still making curriculum decisions (for instance, if you are beginning mid-year.)
+In that case, you have 30 days from the initial notice of starting to homeschool to complete the requirements and fully comply with the law.

 - You may mail the “Notice of Intent” and attachments to your division superintendent.
 If you mail it “certified, return-receipt,” you will have a record of the date the superintendent received your notice.

 - You may also hand-deliver the “Notice of Intent” to your superintendent’s office.
 In this case, ask for a hand-written receipt.